How to Sew a Zipper on Pants

 Overlap the stitches slightly and fasten with a marking pin so that the sewn line you just sewed is hidden.

 Turn the pants over.
 "Extension parts" are in the way, so use marking pins to hold them in place.
+The white dotted line is the area to be sewn later.

 Fasten the zipper firmly with a marking pin to prevent it from slipping.